peerlibrary/meteor-blaze-components/README.md

 ```

 Notice the use of [`currentComponent`](#user-content-reference_instance_currentComponent) as the default
-`componentParent` argument.
+`parentComponent` argument.
-This makes `componentParent` be set to the correct value when `renderButton` method is used in a template include,
+This makes `parentComponent` be set to the correct value when `renderButton` method is used in a template include,
-but also allows calling `renderButton` from elsewhere in the code with a provided `componentParent`.
+but also allows calling `renderButton` from elsewhere in the code with a provided `parentComponent`.

 *Despite being documented, `renderComponent` method is not yet considered public and is subject to change.*